NAC (N-Acetyl Cysteine) Supplements Review

-Products were selected to represent those commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and direct sales or multi-level marketing companies.
-Products were not accepted directly from manufacturers
+Products were selected to represent those commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and/or multi-level marketing companies.
+Products were not accepted directly from manufacturers.

 Products containing N-Acetylcysteine were tested in one or more independent laboratories for the following:

-- Quantitative analyses for the identity and quality of N-Acetylcysteine in a specific product by HPLC or other appropriate methods determined by CL.
+- Quantitative analyses for the identity and quality of N-Acetylcysteine by HPLC or other appropriate methods determined by CL.

 - Analysis for lead, cadmium and arsenic using ICP/MS for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-- Non-chewable, non-capsule, non-enteric coated and non-time-release formulations analyzed for disintegration utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Disintegration time of Non-chewable, non-capsule, non-sublingual and non-time release formulations using United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."

 Identities of the products were not disclosed to the laboratories performing the testing.